 Nunn and Wantchekon (2011)18 provide evidence to explain mistrust in Africa: they show that current differences in trust levels within Africa can be traced back to the transatlantic and Indian Ocean slave trades.
 More specifically, they show that individuals whose ancestors were heavily raided during the slave trade are less trusting today – and using a variety of different econometric strategies, they claim that this relationship is causal.

 Cross-country data, as well as within-country data, suggest that economic inequality is negatively related to trust.
-The following visualization provides evidence of this relationship: it shows a scatter plot of trust estimates from the World Value Survey against income inequality measured by the Gini index.
+This visualization provides evidence of this relationship: it shows a scatter plot of trust estimates from the World Value Survey against income inequality measured by the Gini index.
 Each dot on this scatter-plot corresponds to a different country, with colors representing different world regions and dot sizes representing population.
 A Gini index of 0 reflects perfect equality, so the observed negative correlation in this graph implies that higher inequality is associated with lower trust.
 In other words, we can see that countries with higher income inequality also tend to report lower levels of trust.
 You can read more about income inequality and the Gini index in our entry on income inequality.

 This negative relationship can be explained through various mechanisms: social ties may imply that people are more willing to trust those who are similar to themselves, or higher inequality may lead to conflicts over resources.
 The empirical work from Alesina and La Ferrara (2000)20 provides evidence in support of the former mechanism.
 Jordahl, H. (2007)21 provides a discussion of these and other possible mechanisms.